 The term repetition rate refers to how often weld pulses can be repeated based on the Power Supplies recharging time.
-The DC25 stores energy internally in a capacitor bank.
+The UB25 stores energy internally in a capacitor bank.
 This energy is used to provide the desired weld pulses.
 There are limits to the duration of weld pulses the unit can provide, and time must be provided between welds for the capacitor bank to recharge.

 The graph on the next page details the maximum acceptable pulse durations at various current levels for repetition rates of 1, 2, and 3 welds per second.
 The graph is divided into sections by the graphed lines.
-The portion of the graph below the lines is labeled Acceptable Durations, the area at the top-right is labeled Durations Too Long.
+The portion of the graph below the lines is labeled Acceptable Durations; the area at the top-right is labeled Durations Too Long.

 Weld pulses that fall below the lines in the Acceptable Durations section are within the capability of the Power Supply for the stated repetition rates.
 The time to be used in determining the duration is the sum of the weld period and 1⁄2 the periods of upslope and downslope, if any.
 For dual-pulse welding, the sum of both pulses must be compared to the chart.
 This graph requires the total resistance of the secondary circuit to be between 0.5 milliohms and 10 milliohms.
 Certain combinations of weld currents, durations and repetition rates in the top-right portion of the graph may be possible.
 This depends upon the secondary load and resistance.
-For assistance, contact our Applications Lab at the phone number listed in the Foreword of this manual.
+For assistance, contact the AMADA WELD TECH Applications Lab.